dmoke/EC-MC-client/README.md

 # EC-MC-client

 ## Prerequisites
-Ensure you have the following software installed on your Windows system:
+Ensure you have the following software installed on your system:
 - Java 8 or later
 - Python 3.8 or later